 - Did the negligence CAUSE injury-causation? and

 - Damages.
 A jury never gets to consider damages unless the claimant proves that the wrongdoer was negligent and that the negligence caused the injury.

-Then and only then does a jury try to determine the case’s worth.
+Then and only then does a jury trial determine the case’s worth.

 Damages including Pain & Suffering

 Damages consist of past, present, and future medical bills, and wage loss, and non-economic damages which is each and every way the injuries have impacted your life, as well as past, present, and future pain and suffering.
 A permanent injury to a young person is obviously a more substantial claim than one that fully resolves within a week or a month or even a year.

 Location of the Accident